bestia-dev/rust_wasm_helper_for_pwa/README.md

 PWA does not have access to local files.
 After typing in some basic info, the next step is to `select` the original big png file manually.

-## resize the png
+## resize the png, zip

 The crate [image](https://crates.io/crates/image) decodes, resizes and encodes the png file.

-## zip

 The crate [zip](https://crates.io/crates/zip) adds all files in one single zip file for easy downloading

 ## download

 The newly created zip is then available to download from the browse.
-It is still data inside the browser.
+All data is still only inside the browser.
 After unzipping, copy the files to the web server folder.

 ## Conclusion